JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 ## Add Level Screen
 I want to add a Level screen to my game.

-When the "Start Game" button is pressed, bring the user to a new scren that selects a level for them.
-This will effectively load a different file in `public/assets/tilemaps`.
-All of my levels follow the convention `level1.csv`, `level2.csv`, `level3.csv`, etc. Once they click on a level, then the level with start.
+When the "Start Game" button is pressed, bring the user to a new screen where they can select a level.
+This will load a new file in `public/assets/tilemaps`.
+All of my levels follow the convention `level1.csv`, `level2.csv`, `level3.csv`, etc.

 Make this dynamic so that whatever number of CSV files I have with my naming convention are present will display that number of levels on the screen.

 ## Add AI

+# Preloader
+I don't think that I'm using my Preloader.js in the best way yet to load all my assets.
+Can you make sure my assets are all loaded from this file and use the best practices for loading assets?
+I assume a loading progress indicator would be helpful here, too.